cmhamiche/Resolve-DNG-Workflow./README.md

 The OCIO config should point to C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades\AgX\config.ocio

-Default is raw interpreted as rec.709/sRGB to AgX Punchy/sRGB but you can use rec.709/linear and AgX Base/linear for exemple.
+Default is raw interpreted as rec.709/sRGB to fusion AgX Punchy/sRGB but you can use rec.709/linear and AgX Base/linear for exemple.

 For simplicity sake, I sticked to DaVinci YRGB as color science et rec.709 (scene) for the timeline color space, If you use DaVinci Wide Gamut/Intermediate, adjust your curve accordingly.